jxav22/student-course-review/README.md

   Notably: I didn't use any design libraries, so everything was written from the bottom up!
 While this is of course a skills flex, I think it also gave the project a pretty unique look
 - Populated it with scraped reviews from the sites that shut down -> [webscraping repository](https://github.com/jxav22/StudentCourseReviewScraper)
+- Set up a service using google forms to allow people to submit reviews

 ### What's next?

-- Setting up the backend service
+- Automating the backend service
 - Scraping more reviews
 - Doing some advertising
+- Migrating the reviews to a SQL database

 ## Running it